lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

     $ n1n2n3  4  4  4 ! for GW BZ mesh

-When creating the GWinput file, lmfgwd checks the GW section of the ctrl file and then uses these values.
-The 'NKABC= 4' part of the ctrl file is read by lmfgwd and used for n1n2n3.
+When creating the GWinput file, lmfgwd checks the GW section of the ctrl file for default values.
+The 'NKABC= 4' part of the DFT input file is read by lmfgwd and used for n1n2n3 in the GW input file.
 Remember if only one number is supplied in NKABC then that number is used as the division in each direction of the reciprocal lattice vectors, so 4 alone means a 4x4x4 mesh.
 To make things run a bit quicker, change the k mesh to 3x3x3 by editing the GWinput file line:

     $ n1n2n3  3  3  3 ! for GW BZ mesh